How to Prevent Oxidization of Stainless Bowls for KitchenAid Stand Mixer

-This passive film is formed (and repaired) very rapidly, so you don’t need worry about scraping or scrubbing it off.
+This passive film is formed (and repaired) very rapidly, so you don’t need to worry about scraping or scrubbing it off.
 But there are some things that can penetrate this film and cause rust if left in contact with stainless steel.

 How do you prevent rust?